FLYING taildraggers 1950-2003

 Aeronca Champ: Luxembourg 1950

 For two 1950 summer months I was employed by Youth Argosy, a US non-profit travel agency, in Luxembourg, a country 2/3 the area of Rhode Island.
-I became the only American who had a Luxembourg pilot's license, and may have remained so.
+I became the only American who had a Luxembourg pilot's license, and may be still.

-One pleasant evening I rode my bicycle out to the airport to get familiar with this unfamiliar plane nobody had shown me how to fly.
-After the usual check-up and warm-up I pushed the throttle all the way in, and accelerated down the rough grass runway for takeoff.
+For my first of those flights, one pleasant evening I rode my bicycle from my downtown hotel out to the airport to get familiar with this unfamiliar plane nobody had shown me how to fly.
+After the usual check-up and warm-up I pushed the throttle all the way in, and accelerated down the rough shaggy grass runway for takeoff.
 As the runway end approached, the plane had not reached flying speed, so I taxied back and tried again where the grass was not as tall.
 A few seconds after I left the ground a flashing red light appeared in the control tower, the international signal to land immediately.
 So I made the necessary four right turns, rounded so my path was more like an oval than a rectangle, and came in low on final approach over high tension lines.
-As I crossed the wires I felt as if some force briefly restrained the plane, but I kept up flying speed and landed.
-I taxied to where I'd started, and got out to find the cause of the takeoff difficulty and the tower's red light and the odd sensation over the power lines.
+As I crossed the wires I felt as if some force briefly restrained the plane, but I kept up flying speed by quickly pushing the throttle in and the nose down.
+I landed smoothly and taxied to where I'd started.
+I got out to find the cause of the takeoff difficulty and the tower's red light and the odd sensation over the power lines.
 I found a tangle of wires caught in the braces between the main wheels, with 2 wire strands extending backward.
 One strand ended about 50 feet back, but the other continued, continued.....
-I could hardly believe what I found way back, like seeing a ghost, so I told nobody about it until Flying magazine published an article I wrote about it.
-What I saw was the end of the long wire, nailed to a post.
+I could hardly believe what I found at the end of the wire, like seeing a ghost, so I told nobody about it until Flying magazine published an article I wrote about it.
+What I saw was that the end of the long wire was nailed to a post.
 In that entire brief flight I had been tethered like a captive animal.
-The controller had seen the wires, and flashed the red light.
-He told me that as I crossed the high tension lines there was a shower of sparks, apparently from the dragging short wire, which explained the tugging sensation.
+The controller had seen the wires seconds after the plane was airborne, and flashed the red light.
+He told me that as I crossed the high power lines there was a shower of sparks.
+Apparently the short wire from my plane caused a short circuit and somewhat resisted the forward motion of the plane.
 As I biked back to my hotel people were out muttering on their lawns, for I had extinguished all the lights in half the city.

 The metered time for all the above was a nominal 0.21 hours or 13 minutes, for engine warming, two takeoff runs, one flight, and taxiing.
 That confirmed the brevity of the flight.

 Much later I made some calculations, and figured that yes, the wire tension could have been just under the breaking point, and the plane could have withstood the pull as if a heavy passenger had occupied the back seat.
-I wonder what might have happened had the red light not flashed.
+I wonder what might have happened had the tower not flashed the red light.

 Saturday, April 17, 2010